Is it Healthy to Eat Salads Every Day?

 Most nutritionists explain that salads are very healthy food.
 Adding it to your meal is the best thing you can do to avoid chronic diseases.
 Because we get benefits of eating raw vegetables daily.
 Otherwise, it is difficult to eat raw vegetables.
 Apparently, salads make the best lunches for weight loss.
 Eating a salad daily can give an extra punch of energy.

-Is it Healthy to Eat Salads Every Day?
+Is Eating a Salad Everyday Healthy?
 The Basic Guidelines to Follow

 - Take into account the list of ingredients thoroughly.